EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 - Introduce pagination + filtering at the SQL layer.
 - Prepare for Postgres by moving `database_url` into `.env` per environment.
 - Revisit Dockerfile (Session 05) to include SQLite volume mounts or alternative databases.

+## Facilitation Tips for Newer Students
+- Open each file together before typing so everyone can see where the new code lives (config → database → models → repository → routes).
+- After Step 2, pause and confirm the SQLite file exists to prevent cascading errors during POST tests.
+- Keep pytest green by running `uv run pytest movie_service/tests -k movies` after wiring the fixtures, then expand to `-v` once everything passes.
+- For Alembic, show the generated revision and highlight the mirrored SQL columns; this keeps the migration step from feeling like magic.
+- End the session by re-running the seed script and `/movies` curl so students leave with a visible success moment.

 ## Troubleshooting
 - **`sqlite3.OperationalError: attempt to write a readonly database`** → ensure the `data/` directory is writable and not tracked by Git.